group6tech/diva-docs/app/v4/editor/client-preferences.md

 ### Remounting drives

-When **remount drives** is turned on, the drives you were last using will automatically mount when you next open DIVA Client.
+When **remount drives** is turned on, the drives you were last using will automatically mount when you next sign into DIVA Client, even on a different computer.

-To turn **remount drives** on or off click on the toggle switch.
+To turn **remount drives** on or off click the toggle switch.
 When the toggle is green **remount drives** is turned on.

 <figure>